 The 1.5-lire petrol engine has also been revised to be more economical, and is available with either a six-speed manual or seven-speed automatic gearbox.
 It’ll get from rest to 62mph in under 9 seconds and return around 45mpg.

 Styling-wise, the designs go unchanged.
 Both cars are still characterised by an avant-garde design with a continuous light strip and striking chrome-bar grille domination the front end.

 Differences become apparent around the back.
 The fastback model gets an elegant sweeping design, while the Shooting Brake extends the roofline and adds another window, turning the Arteon into a practical estate car.

-Changes to the interior include a new multifunction steering wheel with touch controls, illuminated trim panels and digital air conditioning controls.
-Wireless integration of Apple CarPlay and Android Auto also feature.
+Changes to the interior include a new steering wheel, illuminated trim panels, a wireless charger and Apple CarPlay and Android Auto as standard.